Convergence Time Optimization for Federated Learning over Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel framework that enables the implementation of FL over wireless networks.
-We have formulated an optimization problem that jointly considers user selection and resource allocation for the minimization of the FL convergence time while optimizing the FL performance.
-To solve this problem, we have proposed a probablistic user selection scheme that allows the users whose local FL models have large effects on the global FL model to associate with the BS with high probability.
+In this paper, we have developed a novel framework that enables the implementation of FL over wireless networks. {The proposed FL framework can be used for various real-world applications such as mobile keyboard prediction, network traffic analysis and prediction, device monitoring, and user behavior analysis for virtual reality users.} We have formulated an optimization problem that jointly considers user selection and resource allocation for the joint minimization of the FL convergence time and the FL {training loss}.
+To solve this problem, we have proposed a probablistic user selection scheme that allows the users whose local FL models have large impacts on the global FL model to associate with the BS with high probability.
 Given the user selection policy, the uplink RB allocation is determined.
-To further improve the FL convergence speed, we have studied the use of FNNs to estimate the local FL models of the users that are not allocated any RBs at each given learning step.
+To further improve the FL convergence speed, we have studied the use of {MLP} to estimate the local FL models of the users that are not allocated any RBs at each given learning step.
 Simulation results have shown that the proposed FL algorithm yields significant improvements in terms of convergence time compared to the standard FL algorithm.